-The video conferencing tools used can allow for a Q & A session, presentation formats, and it provides one the ability to either present live or have a pre-recorded video shown.
-The hosts can decide either to allow the attendees to join freely or by paying via the numerous online payment methods available.
+The video conferencing tools used can allow for a Q & A session, and presentation formats, and it provides one the ability to either present live or have a pre-recorded video shown.
+The hosts can decide either to allow the attendees to join freely or by pay via the numerous online payment methods available.

 2. Virtual conferences